Statistics Definitions > Prevalence in statistics

 Prevalence is the number of disease cases in a population; incidence is number of new cases that develop.

 1. Incidence Definition

 Incidence is the number of newly diagnosed cases of disease at a specified time.
-For example, let’s say over the last year, five new cases of Ebola emerge out of a village population of 200 (where all people in the group were free of Ebola symptoms prior to this date).
+For example, let’s say over the last year, five new cases of Ebola emerge from a village population of 200 (where all people in the group were free of Ebola symptoms prior to this date).
 Then the incidence for this population is 0.025 (2,500 per 100,000 women-years of study).

 Knowing the incidence of a disease in a population is extremely useful in health statistics, as it gives you any person’s probability of getting diagnosed with a disease during a certain period of time.

 2. What is Prevalence in statistics?